Leave Your Message

 3.Molding & Forming: Low-Energy Technology

-U-Yee employs vacuum forming + hot pressing (instead of high-heat extrusion used for plastics) to shape products like Disposable Tableware, food containers, and packaging:
+U-Yee employs vacuum forming + hot pressing (instead of high-heat extrusion used for plastics) to shape products like disposable tableware, food containers, and packaging:

 • Energy efficiency: Operates at 120–150°C (vs. 200–300°C for plastic extrusion), cutting energy use by 40%.